gamesrc-ver-recreation/duke3d/notes-restoration.md

 It's probably also a good chance to send my thanks to various other members of the Duke4.net community for their great support during all of these years!

+Later, code for the Build Editor as distributed with Duke3D 1.4 and 1.5 was recreated.
+The only source file which isn't a direct part of the Build Engine was ASTUB.C.
+A version of it was GPLed, which is assumed to match 1.3d.
+Almost all code had to be re-added from scratch.
+In a few cases of having differences in the output from the original, Shadow Warrior's JNSTUB.C was very useful.
+It might actually be the closest to any known source code which is still including code added for Duke3D 1.4's Build Editor.

 How was the makefile (and a bit more) modified from the original
 ----------------------------------------------------------------